Joseph S. Gitt: Frederick and Pennsylvania Line Railroad

 In 1867, Gitt located a route for the Frederick and Pennsylvania Line Railroad.
 Unlike the 1865 survey for the Western Maryland, Gitt made a fourteen-day reconnaissance in the field on horseback for the proposed road and did not supplement that information with instrumental surveys.
-(Gitt, preface) The major feature of Gitt's proposed route was that from Woodsboro south into Frederick, it was located between the Woodsboro and Frederick Turnpike, now Maryland Route 194 and Israel creek.
+The major feature of Gitt's proposed route was that from Woodsboro south into Frederick, it was located between the Woodsboro and Frederick Turnpike, now Maryland Route 194 and Israel creek.
 Aside from diverting in Walkersville, the road continued south along the eastern side of the turnpike, crossing over at the toll house and crossing the Monocacy just north of what is today Route 194 at Ceresville, Md.
 The first route south of Walkersville terminated opposite the Court House, at Church Street, in Frederick, Md.
 A second route started on the east-side and headed due north to Worman's mill and intercept the first line near the river crossing.

-European and North American railroad
+European and North American Railway

-Gitt then briefly became Chief engineer for the European and North American railroad from Bangor, Maine to New Brunswick, Canada for the extension from Saint John westward.
+Gitt then briefly became chief engineer for the European and North American Railway from Bangor, Maine to New Brunswick, Canada for the extension from Saint John westward.